 While nausea is definitely uncomfortable, it is not harmful to you or Your Baby .
 On the contrary, it is often perceived as an indication of a healthy pregnancy.

 To prevent nausea you should eat small meals but more often, and stay away from fatty, fried, or spicy foods.
 Ginger can help reduce the symptom as well.
 Also, ask your doctor about taking a vitamin B-6 supplement.
 If your vomiting is getting too severe, contact your doctor.

 Why am I so tired?

-During the early phases of pregnancy, your blood volume increases to supply the developing placenta and #baby with nutrients, which causes your heart to work harder.
+During the early phases of pregnancy, your blood volume increases to supply the developing placenta and Your Baby with nutrients, which causes your heart to work harder.
 Another reason is an increase in the hormone progesterone, which is known to have a sedating effect.
 On top of that, your body is changing the way it processes food and nutrients, causing more stress and fatigue.

 Fatigue caused by anemia

 Sometimes fatigue is a sign of low iron in the blood — anemia.
-Your need for iron increases during pregnancy as your body needs iron to make hemoglobin, the substance in red blood cells that enables the cells to carry oxygen to your tissues and to #baby .
+Your need for iron increases during pregnancy as your body needs iron to make hemoglobin, the substance in red blood cells that enables the cells to carry oxygen to your tissues and to Your Baby .
 If you are suffering from anemia, you may have dizziness, shortness of breath, weakness, irregular heartbeat, and pale skin.
 Your doctor can check for anemia and prescribe an iron supplement if needed.